Jordan Henderson: 2021–2023: Domestic double and FA Community Shield

 On 31 August 2021, Henderson signed a new long-term contract with Liverpool.
 He scored his first Champions League goal in seven years on 15 September, with the winner in the opening group stage match, a 3–2 home victory over AC Milan.
 On 24 October, he captained Liverpool to a 5–0 away victory against Manchester United, with his defence splitting pass putting Mohamed Salah through to score Liverpool's fifth.
 Henderson made his 300th Premier League appearance for Liverpool on 8 November against West Ham United.

 On 14 May 2022, Henderson became the first Liverpool captain to win six different trophies after winning the 2021–22 FA Cup.
 Liverpool just missed out on the chance to achieve a historic quadruple, coming second in the 2021–22 Premier League and Champions League, but winning both the EFL Cup and FA Cup.
 At the end of the 2022–23 season, Liverpool narrowly missed out on Champions League qualification.
 On 26 July 2023, Henderson confirmed he would be leaving Liverpool after 12 years.

 Al-Ettifaq

 On 27 July 2023, Henderson signed for Saudi Pro League club Al-Ettifaq for a reported transfer fee of £12 million.
-Al-Ettifaq were managed by Steven Gerrard, Henderson's former teammate at Liverpool.
+Al-Ettifaq were managed by Steven Gerrard, Henderson's compatriot and former teammate at Liverpool.
 He made his debut on 14 August in a 2–1 win against Al-Nassr in the league.
-In January 2024, Henderson left Al-Ettifaq after his contract was mutually terminated.
+On 18 January 2024, Henderson left Al-Ettifaq after his contract was mutually terminated.